 The North Carolina Tar Heels head into the 2021 college football season with College Football Playoff aspirations.
-They are listed at +5000 to win it all, a price they share with Oregon, Texas, USC, and Wisconsin.
+The best college football betting sites in NC have them listed at +5000 to win it all, a price they share with Oregon, Texas, USC, and Wisconsin.

 UNC hasn’t entered a season with expectations this high since 2013, when they opened at +8000 to claim the national title.

 The Tar Heels are coming off a season in which one could argue they left meat on the bone.
 They finished 8-4 overall (7-3 in conference), but frustrating three-point losses at Florida State and at Virginia stunted what would’ve been an opportunity to play themselves into the ACC Championship game and perhaps even punch a ticket to the CFP.